 I like to do this by painting on some color using the Radial Gradient tool around where the sun would be and use the underlying layer to keep it out of the shadows.

-Sometimes here I’ll pull the far left control handle out a little bit just to make sure the blacks are not hit by the light.
-It creates a very cool crispy shadow look.
+Sometimes, here, I’ll pull the far left control handle out a little bit just to ensure the blacks are not affected by the light.
+It creates a very cool, crispy shadow look.

-Then adjust the opacity a little bit so it’s not so intense.
+Then adjust the opacity slightly so it’s not too intense.

 I usually do this trick at least twice.

-Once like what you see here and again with a slightly more red color, with a much smaller Radial Gradient around the sun.
+Once like what you see here, and again with a slightly redder color, with a much smaller Radial Gradient around the sun.

-Notice you can use the Hue/Saturation tool on your layers to adjust your lighting.
-You just have to make sure they are applied only to the one layer below and not the whole composition.
+Note that you can use the Hue/Saturation tool on your layers to adjust the lighting.
+You just have to ensure they are applied only to the layer below and not to the entire composition.

-I use to do a lot more work in Photoshop, but this look pretty good and it’s time for Aurora HDR.
+I used to do a lot more work in Photoshop, but this looks pretty good, and it’s time for Aurora HDR.

 Into Aurora

-In Aurora I get a little crazy.
-I’ve been using the software a little differently than I think how it was intended.
+In Aurora, I get a little crazy.
+I’ve been using the software in a way that differs slightly from how I think it was intended.

-Instead of just using some presets, I’ve been stacking up the Adjustment Layers and working with each effect on each layer so I can quickly turn them down if I go to far.
+Instead of just using presets, I’ve been stacking up the Adjustment Layers and working with each effect on each layer, so I can quickly adjust them if I go too far.

-I didn’t save the above photo so but I have another photo as an example.
+I didn’t save the above photo, but I have another photo as an example.

-In this shot I was using the technique as shown above in Photoshop but now I’ve added in a bunch of layers.
+In this shot, I used the technique shown above in Photoshop, but I’ve now added several layers.

 Here’s a little of what each one does.

-Layer 1 – I this layer first but then moved it over layer 2.
+Layer 1 – I first laid this layer but then moved it over layer 2.
 Layer 1 was just Radiance.
 Not a lot.

 Layer 3 – Just some Glow with some color added.

 Layer 4 – The final layer here was a mix of everything.
-Some Smart Tone, some Radiance, Tone adjustments, Color adjustments etc. I actually have all these adjustments baked into a preset.
-In this case it was “Smooth it out.”
-But again, a bunch of small adjustments.
+Some Smart Tone, some Radiance, Tone adjustments, Color adjustments etc. I have all these adjustments baked into a preset.
+In this case, it was “Smooth it out.”
+However, there are a number of small adjustments.
 Nothing drastic.

-What’s cool about doing a bunch of little adjustments in different layers, is you can quickly set the opacity on each layer to turn it up or down.
+What’s cool about making a series of small adjustments in different layers is that you can quickly adjust the opacity of each layer to increase or decrease it.
 This makes tuning the look much easier.

 I then Export to Lightroom.